 In accordance with Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), as adopted on January 1, 2021, the Company determines if an arrangement is a lease at inception.
 Finance leases are included in the consolidated balance sheets as property and equipment, net and finance lease obligations at the present value of the lease payments.
-Operating leases are included in the consolidated balance sheet as ROU assets and operating lease liabilities at the present value of the lease term and lease liabilities represent an obligation to make lease payments based on the present value of lease payments over the lease term.
+Operating leases are included in the consolidated balance sheet as ROU assets and operating lease liabilities at the present value of the lease payments.
+ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent an obligation to make lease payments based on the present value of lease payments over the lease term.
 Classification of lease liabilities as either current or non-current is based on the expected timing of payments due under the Company's obligations.